 The consequences of ill health can be significant for a business, with considerable direct and indirect costs arising from sickness absence.
-In 2016, it was estimated by the CIPD that sickness absence costs UK employers £522 per employee per year1.
+The CIPD have previously estimated that sickness absence costs UK employers £522 per employee per year1.
 To a small business owner, every person within the business matters so absence due to ill health can be detrimental to a small business when compared to other businesses.
 However, it is possible to reduce the risk of long absences due to ill health by actively promoting a culture of wellbeing and open dialogue with your team.

 Alongside promoting the importance of a physically active lifestyle to your team, it is also crucial to encourage everyone to look after their mental health and wellbeing.
-Evidence suggests that in 2016/17, 12.5 million working days were lost due to work-related stress, depression or anxiety3.
+In 2018, mental health conditions accounted for 12.5% of the 141.1 million working days lost due to sickness absence3.
 If an employer works to raise awareness of the importance of mental health and wellbeing in the workplace, then it can be a great start in encouraging a culture of open dialogue.
-This could mean that employees feel comfortable in openly discussing mental health at work.
+This could mean that employees feel more comfortable in openly discussing mental health at work.
 Promoting a healthy work/life balance and a wellbeing culture at work can also contribute to a positive working environment.
 This can be encouraged by:

 When it comes to tackling the subject of lifestyle choices such as diet and exercise in your business, understandably, this may feel a little awkward.
 But these elements of our lives can significantly affect both physical and psychological health.
 Poor physical health can be bad news for your mood, self-esteem, energy levels and resilience.
-But even simple measures and subtle changes such as encouraging a healthy, balanced diet and regular exercise can help to improve physical and mental health.
-As a small business, you can prompt your workforce to make positive fitness and nutrition choices by:
+But even simple measures and subtle changes such as encouraging a healthy, balanced diet and regular exercise can be beneficial for both physical and mental health.
+You can prompt your workforce to make positive fitness and nutrition choices by:

 A healthy, confident team is an asset to any small business and prevention, early intervention and allowing employees sufficient time to recover from ill health or injury are all key to positive attendance management.
 By actively engaging with your workforce to support their health and wellbeing – and not forgetting your own – you can go a long way to creating a workplace culture that optimises performance and productivity.